2018-08-17 00:00:002019-05-22 00:00:00https://idronline.orgIndia Development ReviewNine things we learned from Kamla Bhasin

 Devanshi is Co-founder and Director at IDR.
 Prior to this, she worked at Dasra, a strategic philanthropy foundation.
 As a part of the advisory research team, she conceptualised, planned and implemented their first comprehensive dissemination strategy.
 She was responsible for new media partnerships and was closely involved with the organisation’s efforts on digital content.
 Prior to Dasra, Devanshi was a news producer at Times Now, where she co-produced The Newshour–the country’s leading prime time show.
 She holds a BA in English Literature from Bryn Mawr College.

 Rachita is Co-founder and Director at IDR.
 Before this, she led the Dasra Girl Alliance, a Rs.
-250 crore multi-stakeholder platform that sought to empower adolescent girls in India.
-She has a decade of experience, and has spent the past eight years working in the areas of financial inclusion, livelihoods and public health.
-She has led functions across strategy, business development, communications and partnerships, and her writing has been featured in the Guardian, Stanford Social Innovation Review, Next Billion and Alliance Magazine.
+250 crore multi-stakeholder platform that sought to improve maternal and child health outcomes, and empower adolescent girls in India.
+She has over a decade of experience, having led teams in the areas of financial inclusion, public health and CSR.
+She has also led functions across strategy, business development, communications and partnerships, and her writing has been featured in the Guardian, Stanford Social Innovation Review, Next Billion and Alliance Magazine.
 Rachita has an MBA from Judge Business School at Cambridge University and a BA in History from Yale University.

 We hope the conversations that take place on idronline.org will be energetic, constructive, and thought-provoking.
 To ensure the quality of the discussion, our moderating team will review all comments and may edit them for clarity, length, and relevance.
 Comments that are overly promotional, mean-spirited, or off-topic may be deleted per the moderators' judgment.
 All posts become the property of India Development Review.

 Get smart.
 Sign up for our free weekly newsletter, IDR Edit.

 IDR is India’s first independent media platform for the development community.